p0457/Rocket.Chat.App-fucking-weather/README.md

 # Fucking Weather
 Gets the fucking weather in your fucking location.

+## DEPRECATED UNTIL I CAN SPARE SOME TIME

+You can change the Name that the application posts as, as well as the icon.

 ## Getting Started
 Now that you have generated a blank default Rocket.Chat App, what are you supposed to do next?
 Start developing!
 Open up your favorite editor, our recommended one is Visual Studio code,